Last updated: 2026-04-11

 Image Transforms: Resize and Optimize

-Prompt: > Using ViewCraft URL-based transforms, create a function that takes an image ID and generates an optimized web-ready image URL.
+Prompt: > Using VIUCraft URL-based transforms, create a function that takes an image ID and generates an optimized web-ready image URL.
 The URL format is https://YOUR_SUBDOMAIN.viucraft.com/{operations}/{image-id}.{format}.
 The function should resize to a maximum width of 1200px (preserving aspect ratio), apply light sharpening, and convert to WebP at quality 85.
-Use ViewCraft's short format syntax where operations are like /resize-1200/sharp-1.2/q-85/.
+Use VIUCraft's short format syntax where operations are like /resize-1200/sharp-1.2/q-85/.
 Return the complete URL.

-What this does: Creates a URL builder function for web-optimized images using ViewCraft's short URL format, combining resize, sharpen, and WebP conversion in a single pipeline.
+What this does: Creates a URL builder function for web-optimized images using VIUCraft's short URL format, combining resize, sharpen, and WebP conversion in a single pipeline.

 Related docs: https://viucraft.com/docs/operations/resize